 Our Deputy Designated Safeguarding Leads are:

-Mrs Karen Favis, Mr Terry Fazakerley, Mrs Clarissa Barber and Mrs Lisa Bowden.
+Mrs Karen Favis, Mr Terry Fazakerley and Mrs Clarissa Barber.

 Sometimes we need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We use MyConcern (an online reporting tool) to record logs or concerns about children which may contribute to safeguarding information.
 These may include behaviour, attendance, information shared by parents etc. We will ensure that our concerns about our children are discussed with parents/carers at an appropriate point, unless we have reason to believe that this would be contrary to their welfare.